chrislattman/test-deviceiocontrol/README.md

 ren testdriver.exe testdriver.sys
 ```

 to compile the driver and rename the file to have the expected file extension.
-Run `make` to build the user space code.
+Run `make` in MSYS2 UCRT64 to build the user space code.
 Then open an Administrator Command Prompt and run

 ```
 sc create testdriver type= kernel binPath= C:\msys64\home\chris\test-deviceioctl\testdriver.sys